sc8696/sublime-css-auto-comments/README.md

 It will also check the rest of your CSS/SCSS/LESS file for related states or attributes and add them as states in the comments too, plus it will give a guess at a suggested markup.

+<h2>Install</h2>
+You'll have to install this manually right now.
+Just download this repositry and dump the folder in the Sublime Packages folder

 <h3>Example</h3>

 Say you have some masterful CSS like this